Capital gains tax in Washington (state): Attempts to repeal

 Following the tax's passage, the Freedom Foundation, a right-wing think tank, filed a lawsuit against Washington State challenging the tax's constitutionality on behalf of five plaintiffs subject to the tax, including Chris Quinn, the owner of the investment firm Cherry Hill Investments.
 Parents, teachers, and the Edmonds School District joined the case as interveners to defend the law.

 In March 2022, a Douglas County Superior Court judge sided with the plaintiffs ruling that the tax was an income tax and therefore unconstitutional in Washington State.
 This ruling was overturned by the Washington State Supreme Court in March 2023, which ruled that the tax was an excise tax, rather than an income tax.
 The Supreme Court of the United States declined to hear an appeal by the plaintiffs.

 Opponents of the tax filed an initiative in 2022 to repeal it in 2022 but failed to gather the required number of signatures to make it onto the ballot.

 In 2024, hedge fund manager Brian Heywood launched a campaign entitled Let's Go Washington to promote six initiatives, including the November 5, 2024 Initiative 2109, which would repeal the capital gains tax.
-I-2109 would " decrease funding for K-12 education, higher education, school construction, early learning, and childcare."
+I-2109 would "decrease funding for K-12 education, higher education, school construction, early learning, and childcare."
 Heywood spent $6 million of his own money gathering signatures for the initiatives.
-Parents, teachers, and children's groups, have endorsed the No on 2109 campaign opposing the initiative's passage.
+Parents, teachers, and children's groups endorsed the No on 2109 campaign opposing the initiative's passage.
 The Seattle Times Editorial Board wrote "As voters mark their ballots in the coming weeks, they should put preserving Washington’s future above preserving millionaires’ fortunes."

-I-2109 sponsor, State GOP Chair Jim Walsh lost a lawsuit to hide I-2109's fiscal impacts from voters.
+I-2109 sponsor, State GOP Chair Jim Walsh, lost a lawsuit to hide I-2109's fiscal impacts from voters.
+Initiative I-2109 was defeated, with a 64.11% No vote.